Oliveena/DSAAnimalShelter/documents/README.md

 We attempted to use:
 JUnit: Used for unit testing (for testing methods such as adding animals, searching, etc.).
 Maven: Used for dependency management.
-Considering this is not the purpose of the assignment, we chose to keep them for a later iteration .

 ---